Vachel Lindsay: Early years

 A mourning figure walks, and will not rest...

 Lindsay studied medicine at Ohio's Hiram College from 1897 to 1900, but he did not want to be a doctor; his parents were pressuring him toward medicine.
-Once he wrote to them that he wasn't meant to be a doctor but a painter; they wrote back saying that doctors can draw pictures in their free time.
+Once, he wrote to them that he wasn't meant to be a doctor, but a painter; they wrote back, and replied that doctors can draw pictures in their free time.
 He left Hiram anyway, heading to Chicago to study at the Art Institute of Chicago from 1900 to 1903.
-In 1904 he left to attend the New York School of Art (now The New School) to study pen and ink.
+In 1904, he left to attend the New York School of Art (now The New School) to study pen and ink.
 Lindsay remained interested in art for the rest of his life, drawing illustrations for some of his poetry.
 His art studies also probably led him to appreciate the new art form of silent film.
-His 1915 book The Art of the Moving Picture is generally considered the first book of film criticism, according to critic Stanley Kauffmann, discussing Lindsay in For the Love of Movies: The Story of American Film Criticism.
+His 1915 book, The Art of the Moving Picture, is generally considered the first book of film criticism, according to critic Stanley Kauffmann, discussing Lindsay in For the Love of Movies: The Story of American Film Criticism.